TheIconfactory/Tapestry/Documentation/API.md

 ### actions.json

 This file defines actions that can alter items supplied by a connector.
 An action is defined by its `id` that can be used in code with a `name` and `icon` that is used in the Tapestry user interface.
-The `name` can be any SF Symbol name.
+The `name` can be any SF Symbol name or one of Tapestry's built-in symbols (listed below).

 ```json
 {